rust-lang/rfcs/0000-virtual.md

 (e.g., `S2` objects have fields `f1` and `f2`).
 Field shadowing is not allowed.

 All leaf variants may be instantiated.
-Non-leaf enums may not be instantiated (e.g., you can't create an `E3` or `VariantNest` object).
+Non-leaf enums may not be instantiated (e.g., you can't create an `E3` or `VariantNest` object), but they my be used in pattern matching.
 By default, all structs can be instantiated.
 Structs, including nested structs, but not leaf structs, may be marked `virtual`, which means they cannot be instantiated.
 Put another way, enums are virtual by default.
 E.g., `virtual struct S1 { ...
-S2 {
-... } }` means `S1` cannot be instantiated, but `S2` can. `virtual struct S1 {
-... virtual S2 { ... } }` would mean `S2` could not be instantiated, but would
-be illegal because it is a leaf item.
+S2 { ... } }` means `S1` cannot be instantiated, but `S2` can. `virtual struct S1 { ... virtual S2 { ... } }` would mean `S2` could not be instantiated, but would be illegal because it is a leaf item.
 The `virtual` keyword can only be used at the top level or inside another `virtual` struct.

 **Open question:** is the above use of the `virtual` keyword a good idea?
 We could use `abstract` instead (some people do not like `virtual` in general, and